 As just mentioned, in this post and the next, we will get into the political, sociological, and philosophical changes that fueled these two factors.
 While it may be tempting to read these posts as saying that these cultural forces are bad, and that personal honor is bad, my goal is rather to simply delineate as objectively as possible why the traditional ideal of honor disappeared and was supplanted entirely with private honor, and then, to argue that private and public honor need not be mutually exclusive, and can, and should coexist.

 From Public to Private Honor: Ancient Greece to the Renaissance

 While it’s easy to assume that the decline of public honor and the rise of private honor is only a recent phenomenon, the seeds of honor’s transformation from a public to private concept were actually sewn at the beginning of Western civilization.

-In societies without formal legal systems, honor serves as a rough enforcer of justice.
+In societies without formal legal systems, honor serves as a rough enforcer of justice as the desire to be held in high public esteem kept what was considered bad behavior in check.
 Thus, democracy and the rule of law, two important developments to come out of ancient Greece, are in some ways contrary to traditional honor and made it less vital to the functioning of a community.